The Joy of Creation Drives to Entrepreneurship By Galit Zamler

-One of the founders, Kevin Systrom says that at the beginning, when he first thought of setting up a site for photos in Silicon Valley, people looked at him like he was crazy and had a look that asked: "You left your job at Google to do what?" and, "Why would you work on photos?
-Photos is this thing that's been covered by Flickr, Facebook does it now."
+One of the founders, Kevin Systrom said that at the beginning, when he first thought of setting up a site for photos in the Silicon Valley, people thought he was crazy and had a look that asked: "You left your job at Google to do what?" and, "Why would you work on photos?
+Photos is this thing that's been covered by Flickr.
+Facebook does it now."

-But, despite the cool reactions, he decided to set up the project.
-He said he had already left the job and wanted to create something.
+But, despite the cold feedbacks, he decided to set up the project.
+He said he had already left his job and wanted to create something of his own.

-The choice of a a photo-sharing site initiative was natural to him, since he always dealt with photos, whether in photography, editing, or in cameras.
+The choice of a photo-sharing site initiative was natural to him, since he always dealt with photos, whether in photography, editing or in cameras.

-The urge to create something else, especially in the area that the person knows well, helps success.
+The urge to create something different, especially in the domain that one knows well, helps to achieve success.

-Later, as is known, Instagram reached tens of millions of users and later Facebook acquired it.
+Later, as is known, Instagram reached tens of millions of users, and Facebook acquired it.